Thiamine and Heart Failure

 Thiamine and Heart Failure: How the Heart is Affected

 Congestive heart failure (CHF) is a serious public health concern.
-Approximately 5.3 million people in America have CHF, and more than 500,000 people are diagnosed each year.
+Approximately 6 million people in America have congestive heart failure or CHF.
+More than 500,000 people are diagnosed each year.
+Although the literature has the prognosis of CHF as 5 years, it is much longer than that.
+I know several people diagnosed with CHF who have lived over 20 years.

 Thiamine has been proven to cause cardiac hypertrophy, depressed cardiac contractility, and arrhythmias.